ianpetrarca/hicetnunc_api_guide/README.md

 #### Blockchain

 A blockchain is a database that built specifically to run on a decentralized p2p network and requires a set of 'checks and balances' to read, write and interact with it.
-There are many different types of blockchains, some of them focus on financial data like Bitcoin, others like Tezos and IPFS play a different role in the decentralized ecosystem and contain files, application data, etc.
+There are many different types of blockchains, some of them focus on financial data like Bitcoin others like Tezos and IPFS play a different role in the decentralized ecosystem and contain files, application data, etc.

 Depending on the implementation, a blockchain can be both decentralized or centralized.
 Decentralization lends itself to certain ideas and for now the most common implementation of a decentralized blockchain is a cryptocurrency.